kaminiwalunj/MCW-Line-of-business-application-migration/Hands-on lab/HOL step-by step - Line-of-business application migration_08.md

 6. In the **Compute** tab, select the **Standard_F2s_v2** VM size for each virtual machine.
 Select the **Windows** operating system for the **smarthotelweb1**, **smarthotelweb2** virtual machines and the **Linux** operating system for the **UbuntuWAF** virtual machine.
 Select **Next**.

-    > **Note**: If you are using an Azure Pass subscription, your subscription may not have a quota allocated for FSv2 virtual machines.
-In this case, use **DS2_v2 or D2s_v3** virtual machines instead.

     ![Screenshot of the 'Compute' tab of the 'Replicate' wizard in Azure Migrate Server Migration.
 Each VM is configured to use a Standard_F2s_v2 SKU, and has the OS Type specified.](images/Exercise3/replicate-6.png "Replicate - Compute")

 7. In the **Disks** tab, review the settings but do not make any changes.
 Select **Next**, then select **Replicate** to start the server replication.